kayahr/signal/README.md

 userName.set("Jane"); // Both effects now output the new user name
 ```

 Because `Effect` does actively subscribe to its dependencies the effect must be destroyed when no longer needed.
-This can be done automatically by using a signal scope (see later section) or manually by calling the `destroy()` method:
+This can be done automatically by using a signal context (see later section) or manually by calling the `destroy()` method:

 ```typescript
 const effectRef = effect(() => { ... });